• Skip to main content

 Instructions

 • Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.
+Make sure your goat cheese is out at room temperature to soften while you cook the squash.

 • Toss the diced butternut squash in olive oil and transfer to the baking sheet.
 Roast for approximately 30 minutes or until the squash is tender.

 • Transfer the cooked squash to a blender or food processor and add the room temp goat cheese.
-Blend on medium speed for approximately one minute, until smooth.
-You may need to add a drizzle of olive oil or a few drops of water to promote blending.
-Add the nutmeg and rosemary and blend again for 15 to 20 seconds.
+Blend on medium speed for approximately one to two minutes, until smooth.
+You may need to pause to scrape down the sides and add 2 to 3 tablespoons of water to promote blending.
+Continue adding small amounts of water as needed but not too much that it makes the dip watery.

-• Taste the dip and add more rosemary or nutmeg as desired.
-Transfer to a serving dish, and serve with veggie chips, seed crackers, or pita.
+• Transfer to a serving dish, and serve with veggie chips, seed crackers, or pita.
 Enjoy warm or chilled!

 Notes